You are here: Home » Blogs » Blogs » Induction Heating Advantages And Disadvantages

 Views: 80 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

-● Water-cooled capacitor designs are common in high-current induction heating systems.
+• Water-cooled capacitor designs are common in high-current systems.

-● Capacitor quality influences efficiency, thermal stability, and operating frequency.
+• Capacitor quality affects efficiency, thermal stability, and operating frequency.

 Induction heating uses alternating current flowing through a coil to create a changing magnetic field.
 When a conductive workpiece enters that field, eddy currents are generated inside the metal, producing heat through electrical resistance.
 This allows rapid heating without direct contact.